Refining Context-Entangled Content Segmentation via Curriculum Selection and Anti-Curriculum Promotion: Introduction

 Unlike generic segmentation, CECS suffers from extreme feature ambiguity.
-Existing methods mainly focus on architectural engineering, such as feature aggregation~\cite{pang2022zoom,fan2020camouflaged} or complex decoders~\cite{he2025run,he2025reversible}, yet overlook a fundamental bottleneck: the learning dynamics when facing entangled data distributions.
+Existing methods mainly focus on architectural engineering, such as feature aggregation~\cite{pang2022zoom,fan2020camouflaged} complex decoders~\cite{he2025run,he2025reversible}, or prior injection~\cite{xiao2026beyond,xiao2026qualiteacher}, yet overlook a fundamental bottleneck: the learning dynamics when facing entangled data distributions.

 A natural strategy to handle such complexity is Curriculum Learning (CL)~\cite{bengio2009curriculum}, learning from easy to hard, mimicking biological cognition.
 However, we argue that standard CL is detrimental in CECS scenarios.
 In camouflaged scenes, ``easy'' samples often exhibit high spurious correlations (\textit{e.g.}, distinct background textures that unintentionally reveal the object).
 Training on these first drives the model into lazy regimes that rely on high-frequency texture bias rather than semantic structure, leading to poor generalization on hard samples, as validated in \cref{fig:Intro}.